Howard Petrie: Radio career

 After he graduated from Somerville High School in 1924, Petrie worked briefly as a bank clerk and a securities salesman.
 While on a sales call to a radio station, his sonorous bass voice landed him a job.
 He joined WBZ Radio in Boston in 1929 as a junior announcer.
 After ten months at the WBZ studios, Petrie left for New York City in June, 1930 where he joined the staff of NBC.

 Petrie soon became the head announcer for many of the network's shows.
 His first major network assignment was on Everything Goes, starring Garry Moore.
 He was the announcer for scores of shows including Abie's Irish Rose, Big Sister, Camel Caravan, Blondie, The Ray Bolger Show, The Judy Canova Show, The Jimmy Durante Show, and The Garry Moore Show.

 In 1936, Petrie won the Batten, Barten and Durstine Award for Good Announcing.
 In 1942 he was the recipient of the H.P.
 Davis Memorial Announcers' Award for "personality, adaptability, diction, voice and versatility".
 He moved to California in 1943 to become the announcer for The Judy Canova Show.
 As a "personality announcer", he became a character in the show.

 Film and television career

 In 1947, a movie producer who was looking for a tall man for a character role, saw Petrie on the radio stage and offered him the part.
 At 6 feet four (193 cm) and 240 pounds (109 kg), Petrie played numerous "big man" roles.
 He worked as a character actor in over thirty feature films and forty television shows.
 He often appeared in Westerns in both mediums.

+He played Sheriff Akers in "Wanted Dead or Alive" S2 E13 "No Trail Back" which aired 11/26/1959.